axiand/imouto/README.md

 - The user level on signup is now configurable.
 The new default user level on signup is Contributor.
 - The AI tags container is visible by default on the upload and post edit pages.
-- The default blacklist has been modified (removed `furry -rating:g`)
+- The default blacklist has been modified (removed `furry -rating:g`).
+It is also now configurable.
 - Restored Flash upload functionality.
 - The job to retire inactive tag implications and aliases is now togglable.
 It is now disabled by default.
 - Made changes to implicit tags.
 In essence, rather than being hidden from the page, blocked posts are now entirely skipped over in search results.